jdodgen/home-broker/README.md

 currently developed/tested on Raspbian Linux, should work on any linux/Unix<br>
 Written in Python3 with some SQL<br>
-Designed to require NO user configuration after a img is built.
+Designed to require NO user configuration after a SD img is built.
 ### Summary:
 <pre>
 home-broker - a small dedicated mqtt, fauxmo and zigbee server